AugustoJRF/Gherkin-Test-Case-Creation/test-cases-login-feature.md

 # Test Cases for the Login Feature

-Gherkin language has been chosen to create these test cases It is a domain-specific language designed to write test cases in a clear and human-readable format.
+Gherkin language has been chosen to create these test cases.
+It is a domain-specific language designed to write test cases in a clear and human-readable format.
 It uses simple keywords such as Given, When, Then, And, and But to define the context, action, and expected outcomes of a test scenario.
 This structured approach ensures that requirements and test cases are easy to understand for both technical and non-technical stakeholders.

 During test execution, a test case can have different statuses based on its outcome: